 - 5 ounces fresh baby spinach, roughly chopped

-- 1 cup mozzarella cheese, extra if desired for topping
+- 1 cup shredded mozzarella cheese, extra if desired for topping

-- In a large skillet with a cover, combine pizza sauce, diced tomatoes, water, and pepperoni over high heat.
+- In a large skillet with a cover, combine pizza sauce, diced tomatoes, water, and pepperoni.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.